-Building a sales pipeline for your organization is a methodical process with several steps that need to be executed and tested.
-First, you need to define and document your sales process.
-Then, you create sales pipeline stages to match and support your sales process.
-And lastly, you implement a sales pipeline tool to help your sales team manage the sales pipeline efficiently.
-After the initial implementation, you can fine tune the steps and the activities to increase your win rate and focus your efforts on the sales activities that impact your bottom line.
+Building a sales pipeline for the salespeople in your organization is a methodical process with several steps that need to be executed and tested.
+First, you need to define and document your company’s unique sales process.
+Next, you create sales pipeline stages to match and support your sales process.
+Then you put in place a sales pipeline tool to help your sales team manage the sales pipeline efficiently and effectively.
+After the initial implementation, you can fine tune the steps and the activities to increase your conversion rate and focus your efforts on the sales activities that impact your bottom line.

-The process of creating a sales pipeline starts with the sales process itself.
-A sales process is a step-by-step process with instructions for your sales team to know exactly what to do in order to transform a lead into a customer and an opportunity into a project.
+The process of creating a sales pipeline starts with the sales process at your company itself.
+A sales process is a step-by-step process with instructions for salespeople in your organization to know exactly what to do to transform a qualified lead into a customer and an opportunity into a project.
 As a reminder, your marketing efforts focus on gathering leads and qualifying them, they’re not responsible for bringing in new customers.
 That is a sales responsibility.

 This is an 8-step sales process in which your business development team is working to get your company’s name on the prospect’s bid list.
-The sales cycle length is different for each industry, but the general steps in this lead to client phase are:
+The sales cycle length is different for each industry, but the general steps in this lead-to-client phase are:

 - Lead Qualification – This is a decision-making stage when you analyze if the prospect is a good fit for your company and the services you offer or not.

 - Lead Nurturing – In this step, your business developer will build rapport with the prospect and drill deeper into their needs and requirements.

-- Presentation – The presentation step of the lead to client sales process is an important one.
+- Presentation – The presentation step of the lead-to-client sales process is an important one.
 Each presentation you give has to be personalized to the prospect’s needs.
-Read our Construction Sales Process Guide to learn more about presentation content and delivery.
+Read our Construction Sales Process Guide for more information about presentation content and delivery.

-- Follow-up – This follow-up step is to overcome any objections your prospect may have and ultimately convince them to send an opportunity your way.
+- Follow-up – This follow-up step is to overcome any objections your prospect may have, and convince them to send an opportunity your way.

 - Receive the Opportunity – The request for pricing (RFP) or invitation to bid (ITB) on a project makes its way to your email.

-- Close the Lead – At the point you win your first opportunity with a lead, you can move it on your client list.
+- Close the Lead – At this point you have your first opportunity with a lead, and you can move the lead to your client list.

 In the next phase of your sales process your sales team is focusing on winning the opportunity and closing the deal.
 What you want to see in this phase of your pipeline is that the number of deals you close increases consistently over time.
 We’ll again look at an example from the construction sales process.
 The 8 steps in this sales process phase are: